Absence of heating in a uniform Fermi gas created by periodic driving: Extracting the condensate fraction

 \section{Extracting the condensate fraction}

 To separate between the thermal wings and the central peak, we image the cloud after a relatively long expansion.
 As a result, the absorption signal is weak.
 To improve the signal-to-noise ratio, we employ a deep-learning approach to filter out the background noise in the images \cite{Ness2020a}.
 We have verified that this noise removal procedure does not change significantly the reported CF values and only reduces the uncertainty.
-The recorded density can be roughly classified into three populations (see Fig. \ref{fig:CF_fit}): unpaired atoms and dissociated pairs that had either non-zero or zero center-of-mass momentum.
-The latter are the condensed pairs which constitute the central peak of the image.
-Each of the three populations expands differently, according to their respective momentum distribution.
+The recorded density can be roughly considered as dissociated pairs that have either non-zero or zero center-of-mass momentum.
+The latter are the condensed pairs which constitute the central peak of the image (see Fig.~\ref{fig:CF_fit}).
+Each of the two populations expands differently, according to their respective momentum distribution.
 The total atom number is extracted by a direct integration of the OD image, and the error bars indicate statistical standard error only.

+Following the time of flight, the non-condensed part of the gas is characterized by a wider expansion with respect to the trap dimensions, while the condensed part spreads only slightly beyond its original size, set by the tube beam diameter \cite{Mukherjee2017}.
+To separate between the condensed and non-condensed parts, we mask out the central region of the image (dashed line in Fig. \ref{fig:CF_fit}) and fit only the tail of the azimuthally-averaged signal with the momentum distribution of a thermal gas of non-interacting bosons \cite{Ketterle2008} (pink shading in Fig.~\ref{fig:CF_fit}),